xsc/peripheral/README.md

 - dependencies and internal fields can be accessed using their symbols (3),
 - cleanup is done by supplying a single-parameter function that takes the field's value (4).

-Note that component data flows top-to-bottom, so while `:poll-thread`'s initialization has access to the already initialized value of `:queue-data`, the reverse wouldn't hold.
+Note that component data flows top-to-bottom, so while `:fill-thread`'s initialization has access to the already initialized value of `:queue-data`, the reverse wouldn't hold.

 You can start/stop a component using `peripheral.core/start` and `peripheral.core/stop` which are